icons / menu

 10 Tips for Keeping Safe on Hookup Apps

-We know that our community coming forward to report violence has resulted in at least one arrest so far.
+We know that our community coming forward to report violence has resulted in over 35 arrests in Victoria.

 Whilst Grindr can be a valuable resource for finding sex and community connection, users must also remain wary of their safety when meeting partners.
 We’re breaking down our top tips for keeping safe and how to report suspicious behaviour, including how to speak to an LGBTIQ+ Liaison Officer (LLO) at the police.